Tax Control Accounts Overview

 If the Advanced Taxes feature is enabled in your NetSuite account, tax control accounts are linked to a nexus or country to more effectively manage tax postings.

-In NetSuite, the tax control accounts are either already set up by default, or set up for you by Professional Services.
-However, an administrator can create new tax control accounts if necessary.
+In NetSuite, the tax control accounts are either set up by default, or set up for you by Professional Services.
+An administrator can create new tax control accounts if needed.

-You can use multiple tax control accounts to track your sales tax liability and provide more detail on your financial statements.
+You can use multiple tax control accounts to track your sales tax liability and add more detail to your financial statements.
 For example, for US customers, you can create tax control accounts for each tax jurisdiction and assign them to their respective tax codes.

 You can choose to separate your sales VAT and purchase VAT.
-For example, for UK customers, you may want have an Output VAT account to track VAT on your sales, and an Input VAT account to track VAT that you can reclaim.
+For example, for UK customers, you can use an Output VAT account to track VAT for sales, and an Input VAT account to track VAT you can reclaim.

-Some users may prefer to see the balance due at any point in time.
-In this case, you need only one account that would consolidate all your VAT or GST entries.
+Some users prefer to see the total balance due at any time.
+In this case, use a single account to consolidate all your VAT or GST entries.

 Examples of tax control accounts are shown in the related topic, Tax Types Overview.